steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

   programming, linear types are even better."
-Austral also believes that parsimony is a virtue in language design, and that linear types can replace a lot of different features in other programming languages, while also eschewing other features that they deem as not carying their weight.
+Austral also believes that parsimony is a virtue in language design, and that linear types can replace a lot of different features in other programming languages, while also eschewing other features that they deem as not carrying their weight.
 * [Mojo](https://www.modular.com/max/mojo), "the usability of Python with the performance of C." It also has this sort of "lower into a more complex language" idea; you can Just Write Python for the most part and it works, but if you want